-I am an anthropologist of modernity, infrastructure, charity, development and Islam in contemporary Central Asia and at its historical crossroads between Russian, British and Chinese influence.
+I am an anthropologist of humanitarianism, infrastructure, development and Islam in contemporary Central Asia and at its historical crossroads between Russian, British and Chinese influence.

 My first book Islam und Kirgisen on Tour: Die Rezeption “nomadischer Religion” und ihre Wirkung (Islam and Kyrgyz on Tour: The Perception of “Nomadic Religion” and Its Effects, Harrassowitz 2007) focuses on Islam and nomadic identity in Kyrgyzstan.

 Since then I have pursued two overarching research interests:

 First, I am intrigued by the anthropological study of routes, roads and pathways, and the anthropology of infrastructure more generally.
 This research interest, which I have followed since the early days of my PhD fieldwork, frames my latest monograph Azan on the Moon: Entangling Modernity along Tajikistan’s Pamir Highway (University of Pittsburgh Press 2017).

 Second, and emerging from my take on the Pamir Highway as a Soviet gift, I research past and present forms of humanitarianism, development and giving from the perspective of anthropology and history.
 In this regard, since 2012 I have worked on the transformative force of Muslim networks which dissect the borderlands of Afghanistan, China, Pakistan and Tajikistan and mediate connectivity to places across Asia.